|

 management in the light of C.W.
 Churchman's philosophy

-of social systems design New update of 12 Dec 2009 (with new layout
+of social systems design.
+New update of 12 Dec 2009 (with

 and minor editorial amendments)